Ali G Indahouse: Release and reception

 The film was released via DVD in the UK on 11 November 2002, and in the US and Canada on 2 November 2004.
 The DVD version has been modified from the original UK cinema version.
 In the original cut, the film opens with Ali appearing over the BBFC Certificate and changes the categorisation from 15 to 18.
 He goes on to warn about the dangers of having sex in the back row of the cinema (coming into contact with other people's semen on the seats) and to suggest that the audience's enjoyment will be enhanced by smoking cannabis.
 This 30-second introduction is missing from all international cinema releases and all current home video releases.

-Reception

 Commercial performance

 The film grossed a total of £17.2 million on a budget of £5 million.

-Critical reception
+Critical response

 The film received mixed reviews.
-The review aggregator website Rotten Tomatoes reported that 53% of critics have given the film a positive review based on 17 reviews, with an average rating of 5.16/10.
+The review aggregator website Rotten Tomatoes reported that 59% of critics have given the film a positive review based on 17 reviews, with an average rating of 5.16/10.
 On Metacritic, the film has a weighted average score of 46 out of 100 based on 9 critic reviews, indicating "mixed or average reviews".
-It opened to some notably negative reviews from critics; however, over the years, the film began to receive some positive mentions following the successes of Baron Cohen's subsequent films Borat and Brüno.
+It opened to some notably negative reviews from critics; however, over the years, the film began to receive some positive mentions following the successes of Baron Cohen's subsequent films Borat (2006) and Brüno (2009).
 While some hailed it as a successful low culture comedy, it inspired little of the strong fan enthusiasm associated with Da Ali G Show and Borat.